Astronomical Society of Victoria: Great Melbourne Telescope Restoration

-For over 50 years the ASV has conducted tours and played a major role in the care of the Melbourne Observatory, in the Royal Botanic Gardens.
-This has now been supplemented with the Great Melbourne Telescope (GMT) Restoration Project, working closely with Museum Victoria and Royal Botanic Gardens to restore the telescope to working order so that it may be used for education and public viewing.
+For over 50 years the ASV has conducted tours and played a major role in the care of the Melbourne Observatory, adjacent to the Royal Botanic Gardens.
+This has now been supplemented with the Great Melbourne Telescope (GMT) Restoration Project, working closely with Museums Victoria and Royal Botanic Gardens to restore the telescope to working order so that it may be used for education and public viewing.

 The telescope itself has great historical significance; at 48 in it was the largest fully steerable telescope in the world when it was built in 1869, and it was the first telescope that large to be placed on an equatorial mounting, enabling it to track the stars accurately as they appeared to move across the sky.
 It was "hailed as a masterpiece of engineering", requiring only one assistant to control its movement.
 Even the rival Sydney Observatory referred to it as "one of the most important artefacts in the history of Australian science."

 The telescope was upgraded by adding photographic equipment in 1872, moved to Mount Stromlo Observatory near Canberra in 1946, and rebuilt with a modern mirror in the late 1950s.
 As recently as 1993, it was upgraded again to take part in the world's first observations of MACHOs as evidence for the existence of dark matter.
 It was badly damaged in the 2003 Canberra bushfires – the temperatures were so high that the aluminium dome itself caught fire and melted onto the telescope, the Pyrex mirror shattered, and steel struts sagged.